derdanu/PreStackPRO/README.md

 ## Customized Items

-* Removed all Public IP Adresses
+* Removed all Public IP Addresses
+* Removed Network Security Group

 ## Create the cluster on the Azure Portal